ProjectDrawdown/solutions/Documentation/Solution_Model_FAQ.md

 ## Scenarios

 A scenario is a saved computation that includes all the inputs that went in to it, and the outputs that results from it.
 It is a snapshot of the solution with a certain set of assumptions.
 In the python code, these are found in the `ac` subdirectory, in json format.
+In Excel, they are logged on the `ScenarioRecord` tab.

 Each solution includes a set of scenarios that have been designed by Project Drawdown researchers.
 In the future, there will be more tools (both in this code and at the UI level) that support browsing/creating/analyzing scenarios.

 ## How do I change the parameters of the solution?